-IterationStatement : for (ExpressionNoIn{opt} ; Expression{opt} ; Expression{opt}) Statement is evaluated as follows:
+IterationStatement : for (ExpressionNoInopt ; Expressionopt ; Expressionopt) Statement is evaluated as follows:

 - 1. If ExpressionNoIn is present, then. - a.
 Let exprRef be the result of evaluating ExpressionNoIn. - b.
 Call GetValue(exprRef).
 (This value is not used but the call may have side-effects.) - 2.
-Let V =empty. - 3.
+Let V = empty. - 3.
 Repeat - a.
 If the first Expression is present, then - i.
 Let testExprRef be the result of evaluating the first Expression. - ii.
 If ToBoolean(GetValue(testExprRef)) is false, return (normal, V, empty). - b.
 Let stmt be the result of evaluating Statement.

 - c.
 If stmt.value is not empty, let V = stmt.value - d.
-If stmt.type is break and stmt.target is in the current label set, return (normal, V, empty). - e.
-If stmt.type is not continue || stmt.target is not in the current label set, then - i.
-If stmt is an abrupt completion, return stmt. - f.
-If the second Expression is present, then - i.
-Let incExprRef be the result of evaluating the second Expression. - ii.
+If stmt.type is break and stmt.target is in the current label set, return (normal, V, empty). - If stmt.type is not continue || stmt.target is not in the current label set, then - If stmt is an abrupt completion, return stmt. i. - If the second Expression is present, then f. - Let incExprRef be the result of evaluating the second Expression. i. - ii.
 Call GetValue(incExprRef).
 (This value is not used.)

-IterationStatement : for (var VariableDeclarationListNoIn ; Expression{opt} ; Expression{opt}) Statement is evaluated as follows:
+IterationStatement: for (var VariableDeclarationListNoIn; Expressionopt; Expressionopt) Statement is evaluated as follows:

-- 1. Evaluate VariableDeclarationListNoIn. - 2.
-Let V = empty. - 3.
+- Evaluate VariableDeclarationListNoIn.
+1. - Let V = empty.
+2. - 3.
 Repeat - a.
 If the first Expression is present, then - i.
-Let testExprRef be the result of evaluating the first Expression. - ii.
-If ToBoolean(GetValue(testExprRef)) is false, then return (normal, V, empty). - b.
+Let testExprRef be the result of evaluating the first Expression. - If ToBoolean(GetValue(testExprRef)) is false, then return (normal, V, empty). ii. - b.
 Let stmt be the result of evaluating Statement. - c.
 If stmt.value is not empty, let V = stmt.value. - d.
 If stmt.type is break and stmt.target is in the current label set, return (normal, V, empty). - e.
-If stmt.type is not continue || stmt.target is not in the current label set, then - i.
-If stmt is an abrupt completion, return stmt. - f.
-If the second Expression is present, then. - i.
-Let incExprRef be the result of evaluating the second Expression. - ii.
+If stmt.type is not continue || stmt.target is not in the current label set, then - If stmt is an abrupt completion, return stmt. i. - f.
+If the second Expression is present, then. - Let incExprRef be the result of evaluating the second Expression. i. - ii.
 Call GetValue(incExprRef).
 (This value is not used.)